Showing posts with label persuasion. Show all posts

 Brainwashing is a term generally used to mean the process of controlling a person’s mind so that they think and act the way some other person wants them to act.
 Brainwashing is not a psychological science concept.

-If the term “brainwashing” is used loosely, it can be refer to using techniques of persuasion.
+If the term “brainwashing” is used loosely, it can refer to using techniques of persuasion.
 However, even though people can be persuaded to believe certain things or act in a particular way, the strategies of persuasion have limited effects.

 According to the Smithsonian Magazine, a journalist named Edward Hunter was the first to use the term “brain-washing” in reference to Chinese techniques reportedly turning people into robot-like Communists in 1950.